openaire/iis/iis-workflows/docs/workflow_conventions.markdown

 **Abstract**.
 This document describes the conventions that we use when defining Oozie workflows.

 **Data processing pipeline**.
 Each Oozie workflow describes an imperative implementation of a higher-level declarative data processing pipeline.
-The pipeline representation follows **"Pipes an filters"** pattern from the book by Gregor Hohpe, Bobby Woolf: "Enterprise Integration Patterns: Designing, Building, and Deploying Messaging Solutions", Addison-Wesley, 2003.
+The pipeline representation follows **"Pipes and filters"** pattern from the book by Gregor Hohpe, Bobby Woolf: "Enterprise Integration Patterns: Designing, Building, and Deploying Messaging Solutions", Addison-Wesley, 2003.
 The pipeline consists of workflow **nodes**, known as "actions" in Oozie parlance, that consume data arriving on their **input ports** and produce data to their **output ports**.
 Each port has a name and a type (defined by Avro schema).
 Output port of a producer is connected to the input port of a consumer; in order for this connection to work properly, the types of these ports have to "match".
 The data passed between the nodes is called **data store** and in practice this is simply a directory containing one or more [Avro Object Container Files][].
 This document describes mostly how this high-level model is implemented in practice in Oozie workflows used in the project.

 **Data processing language**.
 Note that the original idea was that Oozie workflows conforming to the conventions described in this document would be automatically generated from a description of data processing pipeline.
 However, implementation of such description language has not been a priority and as of 2015-12-22 probably it won't be done.
 You can read a description of this language in a [Google doc][].